General Medicaid News as of October 23, 2013

 3. Use the HIPAA compliant diagnosis codes located in the Health Check Provider manual (Appendix C)

-4. Continue using the appropriate EP and TJ modifiers.
-EP identifies the claims as Health Check and TJ identifies the patient as a Foster Care child
+4. Continue using the appropriate EP identifies the claims as Health Check.

 5. Use the EP modifier on all immunizations

 6. Continue using the HIPAA referral codes listed below and in the Health Check manual (Appendix J)

 Health Check Referral Codes- The following are the acronyms and descriptions of the Health Check referral codes.
 Be sure to indicate “N’ for no or “Y” for yes in box 19 of the CMS 1500 form and then document one of the following: